-You'll often hear raw feeders say that they feed their dogs a fresh, 'species appropriate diet', and you might have wondered...
+You'll often hear pet parents say that they feed their dogs a fresh, 'species appropriate diet', and wondered...

 "What exactly is a species appropriate diet?"

-What this all means is that ideally dogs should eat a diet that is very similar to the macro-nutrient composition of what a wolf, and his cousins, would eat: a wide variety of unprocessed raw meat and bones, organs, some fish, some eggs, some vegetation, and some fruit.
+What this means is that ideally most healthy dogs should eat a diet that is fairly similar to the macro-nutrient composition of what a wolf and his cousins would eat; a diet that might include a variety of raw meat and bones, a variety of organs, some fish, some eggs, and some plant matter.
 This is species appropriate food for the dog - the Canis Lupis Familiaris.
 Some pet parents who choose this method of feeding try to assemble a raw diet that replicates the whole prey of other wild canines.

-It's worth noting that modern farming practices have changed the nutrient profiles of the meat most commonly fed to our dogs, and many raw fed dogs don't consume the entire animal from tip to tail.
+It's worth noting that modern farming practices have changed the quality and nutrient profiles of the meat most commonly fed to our dogs, and most raw fed dogs don't consume the entire animal from tip to tail.
 As a result, we may have to add some other things to our dog's diets to cover their nutritional requirements - and that's a fairly easy thing to do.

-A species appropriate diet is the idea that animals should eat food that nature has designed it to eat: Snakes eat rodents, not vegetation; cows eat vegetation, not other animals; and dogs should eat a meat based diet, not a diet that is primarily highly processed carbohydrates and low quality protein.
+A species appropriate diet is the idea that an animal should eat food that nature has designed it to eat: snakes eat rodents, not vegetation; cows eat vegetation, not other animals; and dogs should eat a meat based diet, not a diet that is primarily highly processed carbohydrates and low quality protein.